-Paper-I Objective type (OMR Answer Sheets will be provided for this Paper)
+Objective type Questions.
+OMR Answer Sheets will be provided for this Paper

-Candidates are allowed to bring their own Slide-Rule, Non Programmable Calculator, Logarithm Tables and Steam Table for Paper-II only.
+Candidates can bring their own Slide-Rule, Non-Programmable Calculator, Logarithm Tables and Steam Table for Paper-II only.
 They are not allowed to use such aids for Paper-I.

 Paper-I will consist of Objective Type Multiple Choice questions only.
 Answer sheets of Paper-II (Conventional Type) will be evaluated in respect of only those candidates who qualify in Paper-I at the standard as decided/fixed by the Commission at its discretion.

 Penalty for Wrong Answers - SSC JE

 There will be penalty for wrong answers marked in the Objective Tests.
 For each question for which a wrong answer has been given by the candidate one fourth or 0.25 of the marks assigned to that question will be deducted as penalty to arrive at corrected score.

 If a question is left blank, i.e. no answer is marked by the candidate; there will be no penalty for that question.

 Those candidates, who secure at least the minimum qualifying marks in the written examination as may be fixed by the Commission at its discretion, will be eligible to appear in the Interview.
 The interview will be held at places as may be decided by the Commission.

 A candidate should qualify both in the written and interview and be sufficiently high in the merit to be shortlisted for subsequent provisional allotment process.

 Final Allotment - SSC JE Recruitment